ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 		foo (\x y z -> x * 2 + z)

-* 	Locally bound variables may only occur once.
+* 	Locally bound variables may only occur once in a higher order pattern.
+        But that doesn't mean we reject such non-linear template variable applications in a pattern.
         Consider the following rule:
 	::

 		{-# RULES "foo" forall f. foo (\x -> f x x) = "RULE FIRED" #-}